Click on the banners to see Frequently Asked Questions for the respective topics.

 What is the low-flow gate, and how does that work?

 The low-flow gate is a feature of the Outlet Structure which allows for manual discharge of water from Prior Lake when the lake elevation is below 902.50 feet.
 This is only done when it can be proven that it is necessary to draw down the lake.
 The District must follow its DNR-approved plan which outlines when the District is allowed to open the low-flow gate.
-The District is required to request permission from the Department of Natural Resources before opening the low flow gate under conditions not outlined in the DNR-approved plan.
+The District is required to request permission from the DNR if it would like to open the low flow gate under conditions not outlined in the DNR-approved plan.